isomerpages/moe-ast-moehc/_school-histories/Schools/Mayflower Primary School.md

 To mark the school’s 40th&nbsp;Anniversary on 16 November 2019, the school was also presented with a certificate from the Singapore Book of Records for the “**_Largest Ship Sculpture with Handpainted Sails_**”.
 The 7 sails on the lifesize model ship was made of 1040 fabric patches created by staff, students, alumni, parents, SAC members and partners of the school.
 The patchwork art covered a total area of 30 square metres.

-Mayflower Primary School is undergoing PERI upgrading, which will be completed in 2021.
-The Ministry of Education Kindergarten @ Mayflower is slated to start operations in 2021.
-With these exciting developments, the school will continue to thrive – nurturing future-ready students who will grow into exemplary citizens of tomorrow, passionate lifelong learners and positive change agents.
+Mayflower Primary School underwent PERI upgrading from 2019 to March 2022 and finally moved back to the original site at the end of May 2022.
+The Ministry of Education Kindergarten @ Mayflower started operations in 2021.
+With upgraded facilities, the school will continue to thrive – nurturing future-ready students who will grow into exemplary citizens of tomorrow, passionate lifelong learners and positive change agents.

 Principals:<br>
 \- Mdm Chua Soo Huang (1979–1983)<br>